Join us for an adventure in flavor!

 Moqueca Baiana Recipe

-2. Sauté veggies and aromatics: In a soup pot or braising dish, heat oil over medium high heat.
-Add onion, bell peppers, garlic, ginger, jalapeño and tomato paste.
-Sauté 6-8 minutes,
+2. Sauté veggies and aromatics: In my soup pot or braising dish, I heat oil over medium-high heat.
+Then, I add onion, bell peppers, garlic, ginger, jalapeño, and tomato paste, and sauté them for about 6-8 minutes.

 tomatoes added in

-3. Cook tomatoes: Add sliced tomatoes and cook an additional 6-8 minutes, until the tomatoes start to break down.
+3. Cook tomatoes: I toss in sliced tomatoes and cook for another 6-8 minutes, allowing them to break down slightly.

 the vegetables after cooking

-4. Finish the broth: Stir in coconut milk, broth, paprika and cumin.
-Bring to a low boil, reduce heat to medium low, and simmer for 10 minutes.
+4. Finish the broth: I pour in the creamy coconut milk and broth, then sprinkle in paprika and cumin.
+Once it reaches a low boil, I lower the heat and let it simmer for about 10 minutes.

 broth of this brazilian stew

-5: Add seafood: Add in fish and shrimp.
-Gently spread them throughout the stew, and ladle the broth over.
-Do not stir, as the fish can break apart.
+5: Add seafood: Then I add in fish and shrimp.
+I gently spread them throughout the stew, and ladle the broth over, being careful not to stir and disturb the delicate fish.

 fish and shrimp added in

-Nestle the mussels into the stew.
-Cover and simmer about 5 minutes, or until the fish and shrimp are cooked through and the mussels have opened.
+Next, I nestle the mussels into the stew, then cover and simmer about 5 minutes, or until the fish and shrimp are cooked through and the mussels have opened.
 Discard any mussels that have not opened.

 This Moqueca Baiana recipe is an wonderfully tasty Brazilian seafood stew that's easy to make, and is perfect for special occasions and company.

-6: Serve: Ladle moqueca into bowls, and garnish with cilantro, scallions and squeeze on lime juice.
+6: Serve: I ladle moqueca into bowls, and garnish with cilantro, scallions and squeeze on lime juice.

-• Use good quality seafood from a reputable vendor.
+• I always use good quality seafood from a reputable vendor.

-• Go with full fat coconut milk.
+• I like to use full fat coconut milk.
 This is a decadent treat, not diet food.

-• Don’t stir after adding the fish, it can fall apart.
+• I don’t stir after adding the fish, it can fall apart.

-• For a shortcut, you can use frozen mussels.
+• For a shortcut, sometimes I use frozen mussels.
 They aren’t as tender, but still taste great.

 This Moqueca Baiana recipe is an wonderfully tasty Brazilian seafood stew that's easy to make, and is perfect for special occasions and company.